raikasdev/nodebb-plugin-cravatar/README.md

-# Gravatar
+# Cravatar

-Allows users to use their Gravatar on your forum
+Allows users to use their Cravatar on your forum